Translate into Spanish

 Bread of Life Ministries

-More on Theodicy and the existence of evil in the world next time.
+The final part is coming with the next post.
 Until then, walk with the King & be a blessing.

 In His Name & for His Glory,